Judith (daughter of Eberhard of Friuli)

 Judith, also referred to as Judith von Balingen or Judith von Friaul, was a Frankish noblewoman, the daughter of Eberhard of Friuli, Duke of Friuli, and Gisela, daughter of Louis the Pious.

-Judith was a granddaughter of Louis the Pious and great-granddaughter of Charlemange.
+Judith was a granddaughter of Louis the Pious and great-granddaughter of Charlemagne.
 She was the mother of Gisela, and grandmother of Regelinda of Zürich, Duchess of Swabia.
 She received the town of Balingen by testament.

-Other sources indicate that a Judith, daughter of Eberhard and Gisela, died in fact in 881 and married Conrad II, Duke of Transjurane Burgundy.
+Other sources indicate that a Judith, daughter of Eberhard and Gisela, died in 881 and married Conrad II, Duke of Transjurane Burgundy.